ccyannc/scu-inrix-hack-2023/README.md

 Project Name: High Alert

-Team: Yann Chan, Austin Min, Dev Pathak,
+Team: Yann Chan, Austin Min, Dev Pathak, Helen Wang

 Objective: The goal of the hackathon was centered around smart moving, transportation, and mapping.
 Our team created a web app aiming to dynamically suggest safer routes on kids' routes to school, integrating the traffic data and routes API that INRIX provided as part of our innovation goal.